adelarue/cos_2019/1_terminal_and_git/README.md

 ## Task 5: Begin considering project team and data set

 * There will be a sustained project over the first half of the seminar which will be done in teams and presented in Session 5.
 * Begin planning your team and the data set you will work with.
-Both choices will be a part of the pre-assignment for Session 2.
+Both decisions will be a part of the pre-assignment for Session 2.

 No results need to be submitted on Stellar for this pre-assignment.